MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 ## Using FunSQL

-In FunSQL, a SQL query is represented as a data processing pipeline assembled from elementary data processing operations, each of which represents a particular SQL clause.
+In FunSQL, a database query is represented as a data processing pipeline assembled from elementary data processing operations, each of which represents a particular SQL clause.
 Depending on its type, the operation may expect zero, one or more input datasets, and it always emits one output dataset.
 Visually, we can represent a SQL operation as a pipeline node with a certain number of input arrows and one output arrow.